Penny Cook: Early life

-Cook was born in Melbourne, and grew up in Woollahra, Sydney.
-Her mother was a physiotherapist and her father served in the Royal Australian Navy, based at Garden Island Naval Precinct.
+Cook was born in Melbourne and grew up in Woollahra, Sydney.
+Her mother was a physiotherapist and her father served in the Royal Australian Navy based at Garden Island Naval Precinct.
 After completing high school, Cook auditioned for the National Institute of Dramatic Art (NIDA) but failed to gain a place.
-Instead, her mother helped her get a radiography traineeship at Royal Prince Alfred Hospital.
+Instead, her mother helped her obtain a radiography traineeship at the Royal Prince Alfred Hospital.
 A year later, Cook auditioned for NIDA again and was successful.
 She graduated in 1978.

 Career

 Television

 Cook made her debut on television in 1979 as Susie Denning in soap opera, The Restless Years.
 Her most well-known role was as veterinarian Vicky Dean Bowen in the drama series, A Country Practice, and was one of the longest serving early actors in that series appearing from its inception in November 1981 until 1985, and 330 episodes, a role for which she won Logie Awards in 1984 and 1985.
 Her relationship and wedding in A Country Practice to Dr Simon Bowen, played by Grant Dodwell, became one of the highest rated and most popular storylines of that series.
 After a break from television for over two years, Cook returned in 1989 to play Dr Elly Fielding in a new Ten Network soap opera, E Street.
 This role had been especially created for her, and Cook remained in the series from 1989 to early 1991.
 She went on to a guest role in ABC's medical drama G.P..

 From 1992 to 1996 Cook was a presenter on the Australian travel show The Great Outdoors.
 She appeared in the police drama Young Lions in 2002.
 From June 2007 until late 2010, she joined the cast of Australian soap opera Neighbours in the recurring role of Prue Brown, mother of Frazer Yeats (Ben Lawson) and Ringo Brown (Sam Clark).
 Cook also guest starred in episodes of All Saints in 2007 and 2008.
 In 2017, she played a supporting role in the ABC hospital drama Pulse.